Annulijo/AdSnap-Studio-/README.md

 ## 🚀 Features

-- 🔑 Load your API key securely via `.env` file
+- ✨ Enhance prompts for better image generation
-- 🖼 Upload and preview images
+- 🖼 Generate high-quality images from text
-- 🎨 Apply filters like Grayscale, Sepia, Blur, and High Contrast
+- 🌄 Create lifestyle shots and clean packshots
-- ✨ Generate AI-powered images using prompts or input images
+- 🎨 Apply filters like Sepia, Blur, and Grayscale
-- 🔍 Auto-check if generated images are ready
+- 🎭 Use generative fill to mask and replace image parts
-- 🧠 Smart handling of different API response formats
+- 🧼 Erase unwanted elements with smart masking

----
+- 🔁 Auto-check and preview generated images

 ## 🛠️ Tech Stack